vhub-team/native-db/functions/0x1CEA6BFDF248E5D9.md

 # PAD::IS_CONTROL_ENABLED

 ## Summary
-Return true if the control is disabled.
+Return true if the control is disabled

 ## Parameters
 * **CONTROL_TYPE** control